ImageImage

 As the hurricane inched closer, a catastrophic and deadly storm surge also started inundating parts of the Panhandle and Big Bend.

-State Emergency Management Director Kevin Guthrie said many Panhandle roads are under water, and he urges those who evacuated to verify roads are passable before trying to drive home.
+State Emergency Management Director Kevin Guthrie said many Panhandle roads were under water, and he urged those who evacuated to verify roads were passable before trying to drive home.

-The National Weather Service in Jacksonville continues to warn of potential flash flooding, hazardous driving and possible tornadoes in Northeast Florida, as the service itself became a casualty of the storm’s high winds:
+The National Weather Service in Jacksonville continued to warn of coastal flooding in Northeast Florida, as the service itself became a casualty of the storm’s high winds:

 author image Senior News Editor